MesserLab/multilocus-suppression/figures.md

       * r1 rate = 0.001
   + Target sites:
       * num target sites varies in 1,2,...,10
-      * fitness cost at sites varies in 0.1, 0.2, ..., 1.0
+      * fitness cost at sites varies such that (1-s)^n is some constant
       * recessive (h = 0)
       * baseline cleavage rate = 1
       * saturation factor = 0.5
       * r1 rate = 0.01
       * recombination rate = 0.5

-* 2 heatmaps:
+      * Constant (1-s)^n = 0.01, 0.1, 0.25, 0.5

-  1. Color shows minimum population fitness (aka max genetic load)
+* Plot:
-  2. Color shows time-to-rebound
+  + x-axis = number of target sites
-  3. Could combine the above and show the average area *above* the curve (between fitness = 1 and fitness trajectory)
+  + y-axis = time until all broken alleles are lost

-* Takeaway from this figure:
+  + Hold (1-s)^n = constant.
+For higher n, the time to recovery increases -- it takes longer for all broken alleles to be lost (Cas9 saturation will only slow the time to minimum fitness; can show that in supplemental plot)
-  + More target sites and a larger fitness cost at each -> lowest population fitness but fastest time-to-recovery
+    * Different line types for different cumulative costs.
+If the cost is higher, the time to recovery will be faster, since r1 alleles have a greater selective advantage.

-  + Best to target a lot of sites with a more moderate cost -> slower suppression but also slower time-to-recovery
+* In the supplement, can show the same plot for different saturations (drive site also saturated; no saturation)

-* Transition: how can we allow the multilocus system to remain in the population for longer?
-Vary linkage.
+* Transition: how can we further increase the time to recovery?
+By increasing the amount of linkage between the target sites.

 ### Figure 5: varying the target site recombination rate (Rachel)